MASTER IN PUBLIC POLICY

 Funding Opportunities

 Admission to the MPP program is merit-based.
-Distribution of all types of scholarships is carried out based on the competition.
+Award of all types of scholarships is carried out based on the competition.

 NU offers the following funding options:

-• Government funding: the Nazarbayev University educational grant (Government-funded scholarship) is available for most of the candidates.
-98% of Nazarbayev University students are funded by the Government which covers full tuition fees and a monthly stipend.
+– Government funding: the Nazarbayev University educational grant (Government-funded scholarship) funded by the Government, covers full tuition fees and a monthly stipend.
 Government-funded scholarship is not offered to applicants who previously received the same degree under the state educational order or under the Bolashak international scholarship.
 This scholarship is also not available for the applicants who previously studied at Nazarbayev University and had been dismissed for disciplinary reasons.
 The number of grants is annually approved by the Governmental Decree of the Republic of Kazakhstan.

-• Fee-paying education and partial scholarships: admission to a fee-paying education is available to candidates who meet all admission requirements, are recommended for admission but due to low ranking didn’t receive any grant/scholarship mentioned above.
+– Fee-paying education and partial scholarships: admission to a fee-paying education is available to candidates who meet all admission requirements, are recommended for admission.
 Number of seats for a fee-paying education is approved annually by the Nazarbayev University depending on the capacity of the Schools.
 Certain categories of candidates enrolled on a fee-paying basis can be provided with a scholarship, which covers from 50% to 100% of the tuition costs (partial scholarship).
-For more information about these categories please visit this web-pag.
+For more information about these categories please visit this web-page.

 MASTER IN PUBLIC POLICY CURRICULUM